‘Ghost Recon: Wildlands’ Beta Servers Go Down For Maintenance During First Day

 That being said, at the time of writing, it appears to be possible for users to bypass the “ribera-1000b” error message by port forwarding, if you don’t mind tinkering around that is.
 There’s a quick video to guide you through doing just that, right here.
 In terms of the various other issues being faced by users, according to Mic, restarting the game and deleting your save file, might be enough to fix the issue temporarily.
 Meanwhile, PC players can go one step further by changing the priority that their operating system awards to Wildlands.

 As aforementioned, Ubisoft has already taken the game offline for two maintenance breaks in an attempt to fix the various issues plaguing the open beta.
 Thankfully, those maintenance breaks have been relatively short, taking between 15 minutes and an hour.
 Players are advised to keep an eye on the game’s official Twitter support for updates.
-Ubisoft definitely appears to be working quickly in order to ensure the beta is running smoothly again, however, downtime is no doubt damaging the game’s reputation ahead of release.
+Ubisoft definitely appears to be working quickly in order to ensure the beta is running smoothly again; however, downtime is no doubt damaging the game’s reputation ahead of release.

 RELATED STORIES ON INQUISITR: